Built to disappear into your session.

 The plug-in remembers the state per project, so you can leave a session and come back to the same mute behavior the next day.

-14-day refund.
+14-day, works-or-refund.
 So just try it.